 Tom Bowen’s approach was osteopathic with influences of oriental and chiropractic techniques (without spinal adjustments).
 Though not formally trained as an osteopath, his peers considered him an osteopath because of his approach, principles, and tactile knowledge, aligned with osteopathy.
 Tom had an innate and intuitive understanding of the body despite his lack of formal training, but perhaps because of his passion, curiosity and dedication to help others through unique tactile application.
 He was known to have studied many books, observed his own mentors and was respected by the community.

 Through understanding Tom’s work, today we continue to study fundamentals about the connective tissue system, the nervous system and meridian pathways – collectively forming a basis of his technique.

 Tom was not only a gifted therapist, he was a charitable man who cared deeply for his patients.

-Jenny’s teachings and clinical practice of Bowen Therapy is based on the interpretations of Tom Bowen’s healing technique accompanied by her personal skills, gifts and knowledge about the body.
+Jenny’s teachings and clinical practice of Bowen Therapy is based on the interpretations of Tom Bowen’s healing technique accompanied by complementary skills and methods learnt, intuition and knowledge about the body.

 The Biology of Bowen

 An online modular, video-based course that delves into tissue mechanics, cell process, fascia and mechanobiology…to understand how/why Bowen works.